Introduction to Election Administration and Management

 Why this course matters

-It also highlights that strong election administration is not only technical, but ethical and institutional, requiring impartiality, integrity, accountability, and continuous improvement.
+It also highlights that strong election administration is not only technical, but ethical and institutional, requiring impartiality, integrity, accountability and continuous improvement.

 Key themes covered